 Visibility III / V

-2920 Automedon (1981 JR) The Trojan asteroid of Jupiter was photographed on the first night of the September 2021 work.
+2920 Automedon (1981 JR) The Trojan asteroid of Jupiter was photographed on the first night of the September 2021 campaign.
 The L4 Athenian group of asteroids was discovered by American astronomer Edward LG "Ted" Bowell Loneos in a search program at the Lowel Observatory at Anderson Mesa Station (688-Lowell Observatory, Anderson Mesa Station) on May 3, 1981.
 Ted Bowel has found a total of 571 asteroids and comets 140P / (Bowell-Skiff) and C / 1980 E1 (Bowell).
 The asteroid is named after a Greek mythology soldier from Automedo.
 In the Trojan War, when Patroclus was killed while leading a battle in the armor of Achilles and his horses, Automedon continues to fight his

 The narrative is ambiguous and unclear, this was my interpretation.
 The size of the large asteroid is 88.57km and the rotation speed is 88.57h / r.
 Spectrum class spec_B => D dark, also assumption C possible.
 When photographed, the asteroid was at a distance of 4,498au and the closest on November 5, 2021 to 4,108au.